 The Institute was established (as Institute of Zoology and Ecosozology SAS) in 1990, after transformation and division of the Institute of Experimental Biology and Ecology SAS.
 It originally consisted of three departments: Dept. of Soil Zoology, Dept. of Ecosozology & Monitoring, and Dept. of Zoocenology.
 In 1991, the Departments of Ichthyology and Hydrobiology (formerly Institute of Fishery Research and Hydrobiology SAS) were integrated into the Institute.
 In 1993, the Institute was extended by inclusion of the Department of Entomology (formerly belonging to the Institute of Experimental Phytopathology and Entomology SAS), and Department of Vertebrate Ecology (formerly part of the Institute of Agricultural Landscape Ecology SAS).
 In 1995, the name was changed to Institute of Zoology SAS.
 The Department of Virus Ecology which included several employees of the Institute of Virology SAS was established in the same year.
 Its transformation later resulted in the constitution of a joint department of the Institutes of Virology and Zoology.
 At the end of 1995, Institute of Zoology SAS had 6 departments and this structure maintained till May 2008 when it became organized into three (later four) sections.
-On 01 July 2018, the Institute changed its legal status and is currently known as Institute of Zoology SAS, v. v. i.
-It consists of four departments (Dept. of Animal Ecology, Dept. of Animal Systematics, Dept. of Medical Zoology, and Dept. of Molecular Physiology) which reflect our main research interests.
+Since July 2018, the Institute consists of four departments (Dept. of Animal Ecology, Dept. of Animal Systematics, Dept. of Medical Zoology, and Dept. of Molecular Physiology) which reflect our main research interests.